Prototype materials

 The public package is a reviewable reference implementation.

-GIFTS is currently presented as a downloadable reference package for technical evaluation.
-It shows the model structure, synthetic evaluation flow, forensic-style outputs, and the public input and output contracts needed for review and adaptation.
+GIFTS is currently presented as a read-only reference implementation for technical evaluation.
+It shows provider-style ingestion, sessionization, scoring, analyst reporting, dashboard output, dry-run response planning, and a bounded deep-path research layer.
 It should be read as a serious reference implementation, not yet as a finished enterprise product.

 Useful today